mitigation-controller/mitc/doc/User_Manual.md

 Figure below:

-* Top left figure: Criticality Index of project activities-the criticality index expresses how often a particular activity was on the Critical Path during the Monte Carlo simulation (the ratio between the number of iterations where a given activity was on the critical path over the total number of iterations)
+* Top left figure: Criticality Index of project activities-the criticality index expresses how often a particular activity was on the Critical Path during the Monte Carlo simulation (the ratio between the number of iterations where a given activity was on the critical path over the total number of iterations);
-* Top right figure: Criticality Index of project paths-the ratio between the number of iterations where a given path was a critical path over the total number of iterations
+* Top right figure: Criticality Index of project paths-the ratio between the number of iterations where a given path was a critical path over the total number of iterations;
-* Botton figure: Criticality Index of mitigation measures-the ratio between the number of iterations where a given mitigation measure was included over the total number of iterations
+* Botton figure: Criticality Index of mitigation measures-the ratio between the number of iterations where a given mitigation measure was included in the mitigation strategy over the total number of iterations.

 <p align="center">
   <img width="500" src=figures/Slide15.PNG>